ThatsVie/atlas-softy-pinko-docker/README.md

 ### Task 0: Setup Docker Environment

 Initialize a basic Docker environment by installing Docker Desktop.
+Alternatively, ensure you are at the very least operating with Docker Engine and Docker Compose.
 Create a Docker image using a Dockerfile based on the latest Ubuntu distribution.
 Upon running a container from this image, it will echo "Hello, World!" in the terminal.

 ### Task 1: Dockerizing a Simple Web Application